bw-math/bw-math/source/assignments/classwork/probability/00_INTRODUCTION.rst

         S = \{ (r_1, r_1), (r_1, r_2), ..., (g, r_3), (g, g) \}

     c.
 When you hear *with replacement*, think table.
 When you hear *without replacement*, think :ref:`tree_diagrams`.
 The reason for this is simple.
-It is very hard (if not impossible) to represent the act of *removing* an outcome from the sample space in tabular form, whereas it is very natural to represent it with a :ref:`tree diagram`
+It is very hard (if not impossible) to represent the act of *removing* an outcome from the sample space in tabular form, whereas it is very natural to represent it with a :ref:`tree diagram <tree_diagrams>`

     (INSERT DIAGRAM)